You are here

 OCAC is focused on Material Exploration

 Students master both materials and process at OCAC.
 You receive rigorous studio training in two- and three-dimensional areas in a multi-disciplinary approach.
-Students may select from twelve areas of Study: Book and Print, Ceramics, Cross Media, Digital Strategies, Drawing and Painting, Fibers/Textiles, Functional Object, Image and Narrative, Metals/Jewelry, Photography, Sculptural Practice, and Wood/Furniture.
+Students may select from twelve majors: Book and Print, Ceramics, Cross Media, Digital Strategies, Drawing and Painting, Fibers/Textiles, Functional Object, Image and Narrative, Metals/Jewelry, Photography, Sculptural Practice, and Wood/Furniture.

 OCAC is a Student-Centered Coummunity with professional Artists as Teachers

 Instruction is mentor-based, meaning classes are small and faculty provides extensive individual attention and focused critiques.
 Students matter here, in the classroom, on campus, to each other, and in our community.

 OCAC is the Ideal Artist Destination

 Located on a beautiful campus in the hills of Portland, OCAC is a place sought out by students and artists alike.
-The campus is a lush 10-acre retreat centered on art making, yet the College is only minutes from the bustle of downtown, easily accessible by public transportation.
+The campus is a lush 9+ acre retreat centered on art making, yet the College is only minutes from the bustle of downtown, easily accessible by public transportation.
 Portland is an eco-minded and community oriented city, with a thriving art scene, reasonable cost of living, and modern public transportation.

 Is Oregon College of Art and Craft accredited?